warmlogic/LabLackey/README.md

 - Create stimulus pool from images in a folder or words in a text file

+- rename EXResponse class to something like EXTrialData

 - Put stimuli in a dictionary so they can have properties.
 Not sure how to generalize setting properties via the config file.

 - Stimulus randomization method